GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

 1. Restart the container/service to allow changes in schema.

+## Upgrading from Docker Edition 3.1.4

+The following steps are only required if upgrading to v.
+3.1.6 from 3.1.4.
+If upgrading from 3.1.5, skip down to [Upgrade Container](#upgrade-container)

 ### Reconfiguring Backends

-!!!
-Important
-    This step is only required if upgrading from Docker Edition version 3.1.4.

 1. Resize the `site` backend: